 7. Other equipment - Any equipment other than clothing that is not mentioned here or in the rulebook will not be allowed.
 The head referee may only make very minor exceptions to this rule, such as for athletic tape or a small towel used to wipe off one’s hands (not to be used in play).

+Individuals with disabilities or conditions that may require other specific equipment may fill out this waiver form.
+Such equipment will be approved if it does not present a danger to anyone or a competitive advantage.
+This waiver must be submitted at least 24 hours in advance of the event at which the equipment would be used.
+It is best to submit your waiver by the Tuesday before the event.
+Waivers submitted after this point may not be able to be processed by the event.
 Please note that equipment waivers allow the use of additional equipment in specific situations; the waiver should not be used as an attempt to avoid utilizing required safety equipment.
-In other words, USQ will not approve equipment waivers requesting permission to not wear a mouthguard while participating in an official USQ game.
+For example, USQ will not approve equipment waivers requesting permission to not wear a mouthguard while participating in an official USQ game.
 See our Player Safety page for more information about this decision.

-For USQ regionals and the US Quidditch Cup in the 2017-2018 season, the official quaffle that will be used is the Baden Matchpoint size five.
+For USQ-hosted events, the official quaffle that will be used is the Baden Matchpoint size five.
 This quaffle is not required to be used for other official games throughout the season, but any quaffle used must follow the quaffle regulations outlined in the rulebook.

-The official quaffle that will be used at USQ-hosted events is the Champion PG 8.5.
-This bludger is not required to be used for other official games throughout the season, but any bludger used must follow the bludger regulations outlined in the rulebook.
+The bludgers that will be primarily used at USQ-hosted events are the Champion PG 8.5, the Franklin 8.5, and the Mikasa 8.5.
+These bludgers are not required to be used for other official games throughout the season, but any bludger used must follow the bludger regulations outlined in the rulebook.

 Players are restricted in what numbers they may wear on the back of their jerseys during official matches.
 This is to ensure that referees can recognize a player’s number and communicate it easily to other referees and players during games.